Gabriel Moreno Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.71 team ERA ranks 25th among all league pitching staffs.
+- The Reds have a 4.76 team ERA that ranks 25th across all league pitching staffs.

-- Reds pitchers combine to give up the fourth-most home runs in baseball (181 total, 1.4 per game).
+- Reds pitchers combine to surrender 181 total home runs at a rate of 1.4 per game (fourth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.